 His administration, through the Justice Department, is pushing a series of initiatives that are on the wish list of civil rights leaders: reducing the use of mandatory minimum sentences for drug crimes that disproportionately affect blacks, fighting controversial voter laws in the South, trying to craft a new Voting Rights Act.

-Obama aides argue the president’s invocations of race are less about the first term versus the second term and more about the president, particularly after the Zimmerman verdict, finding ideal situations to bring forth his views.
-Privately, they say the lesson from the Gates’ experience was not to avoid discussions of race by Obama, but make sure the president communicated the message he intended.
+Obama aides argue the president’s invocations of race and class are less about the first term versus the second term and more about the president, particularly after the Zimmerman verdict, finding ideal situations to bring forth his views.
+Privately, they say the lesson from the Gates’ experience was not to avoid discussions of race by Obama, but make sure the president avoided controversial, impolitic statements.

 “The president can’t worry about a backlash if he thinks he can add value, I think when he spoke after the verdict in the Zimmerman case, he was trying to provide value,” said Valerie Jarrett, one of Obama’s top advisers, at an event at the White House on Tuesday.